mheap/nexmo-developer/Runbook.md

 # Deployment

-NDP is hosted in Heroku and is automatically deployed every time a branch is merged into master via a Github integration.
+NDP is hosted in Heroku and is automatically deployed every time a branch is merged into master via a GitHub integration.
 In case you want to force a deploy, you can always deploy NDP from [Heroku's dashboard](https://dashboard.heroku.com/apps/nexmo-developer).

 ## Required Resources